- Learn More

 Occasionally, students may not secure a Co-op job in a particular semester.
 Don't get discouraged - some of the best Arts Co-op students didn’t find jobs right away.
 Also, some of our best Co-op opportunities are posted in the last few weeks of the semester.
-Students are also encouraged to conduct their own self-directed work search with support from their Co-op Coordinator.
+Students are also encouraged to conduct their own student-developed work search with support from their Co-op Coordinator.

 Acceptance into the program does not guarantee a Co-op work term.
 Students need to actively apply for posted positions, and employers determine who to interview and hire.

 Searching for a Co-op work term is a lot like taking an extra course.
 Writing cover letters, meeting deadlines, researching organizations, and preparing for and attending interviews takes significant planning, time and effort – but it’s worth it.